 2. Shirley Chisholm, future member of the U.S. House of Representatives (D-NY), announcing her candidacy./Thomas J. O'Halloran, U.S. News & World Reports/Library of Congress/Public Domain/Wikimedia Commons

-3. Campaign 1972/Courtesy of Arlie Scott/The Brookly Rail Shirley Chisholm’s Legacy - The Brooklyn Rail
+3. Campaign 1972/Shirley Chisholm’s Legacy - The Brooklyn Rail

 4. Encyclopedia of World Biography/Shirley Chisholm Biography - life, childhood, children, parents, history, school, old, information, born, college, house, time